President Donald Trump's thin skin

 "There is this constant theme to undercut the enormous support that he has," Spicer said.
 "And I think that it's just unbelievably frustrating when you're continually told it's not big enough, it's not good enough, you can't win."

-Spicer said that Trump had not been taken seriously when he started to run for president and had constantly been told he that he would lose.
+Spicer said that Trump had not been taken seriously when he started to run for president and had constantly been told that he would lose.

 "He's gone out there and defied the odds over and over and over again.
 And he keeps getting told what he can't do by this narrative that's out there," Spicer said, in remarkably candid comments for a presidential spokesman.